hnarayanan/mechnicsacademy-design-docs/index.rst

 addition, consider whether the following need to be embeds or whether just a link will suffice.

-..
-Think of providing tests/exercises around existing material
+.. note:: Think of providing tests/exercises around existing material

 #.
 Complete courses